Inbar Lanir: 2022–present; World Champion

 In 2022, Lanir won silver medals at each of the 2022 Ulaanbaatar Grand Slam in Mongolia, 2022 Budapest Grand Slam, and 2022 Zagreb Grand Prix.
 She also won a bronze medal in her event at the 2022 Almada Grand Prix in Portugal.

 Lanir won the 2023 World Championship in Doha, Qatar.
 She said: "I am happy to dedicate the medal to the residents of the south [of Israel], who are going through a difficult time, to the soldiers of the Israel Defense Forces and to the entire State of Israel.
 It was so important for me to do something good in such complex and difficult days."

 Lanir also won the 2023 World Masters in Budapest, and the 2023 Ulaanbaatar Grand Slam.
 Following that, Lanir was chosen by the European Judo Union as that year's European Athlete of the Year.
 She won a bronze medal at the 2023 European Championships in Montpellier, France, a silver medal at the 2023 Tokyo Grand Slam, and a bronze medal at the 2023 Tbilisi Grand Slam.
 She won the gold medal in the 2023 Israeli Championship.

 Lanir won a bronze medal at the 2024 European Championships in Zagreb.

 2024 Paris Olympics; Silver medal

 Lanir won the silver medal in the women's 78 kg representing Israel at the 2024 Summer Olympics.
 She beat Mongolia’s Otgonbayaryn Khüslen in the round of 16, the Netherlands’ Guusje Steenhuis in the round of 16, and Germany’s world champion Anna-Maria Wagner in the semifinal match, before losing to Italy’s Alice Bellandi in the gold medal match.
 She also represented Israel in the mixed team event, in which Team Israel came in ninth.

 2025

 Lanir won a silver medal at the 2025 Paris Grand Slam.
 She lost in the final match to Patrícia Sampaio from Portugal.

+Honors

+Lanir and Paralympic taekwondo champion Asaf Yasur jointly shared the honor of lighting the 2026 Maccabiah Games flame as the final torchbearers, officially opening the event.